idena-network/idena-docs/docs/community/resources.md

 - [Idena.site](https://idena.site/) - The comprehensive How-to Guide and FAQ about running Idena node on VPS
 - [holismo.org](https://holismo.org) - Decentralized Human Democracy Project
+- [Oracle Loan](https://oracle-loan.idena.cloud/) - This service allows you to borrow iDNA to run oracle votes on the Idena Blockchain

 ### Idena blockchain snapshots